 On July 27, 2010, the Company entered into an agreement with Sheerr Memory to consign a formula-based amount of up to \$3,000,000 of certain inventory into the Company's manufacturing facilities.
 The agreement was amended on December 5, 2011.
 The amendment changed the term of the agreement from twenty four months to twenty nine months.
 The Company is obligated to pay monthly a fee equal to 0.833% of the average daily balance of the purchase cost of the consigned products held by Sheerr Memory under the agreement.
 The Company is obligated to purchase any consigned products acquired by Sheerr Memory under the agreement within ninety days of the acquisition date of the product.
 The Company and Sheerr Memory must jointly agree to the products to be held in consignment under the agreement.
-As of October 31, 2011, the Company has received financing totaling \$1,500,000 under the agreement which is recorded as a liability in the accompanying consolidated balance sheets.
-Interest paid to Sheerr Memory in the three and six months ended October 31, 2011 was \$37,485 and \$74,827, respectively.
-Interest payable to Sheerr Memory at October 31, 2011 was \$12,495.
+On December 14, 2011, the Company repaid the loan in full.
+No further financing is available to the Company under this agreement.

-As a subsequent event, on December 14, 2011, the Company entered into Note and Security Agreement with David Sheerr, an employee and executive officer of the Company.
+On December 14, 2011, the Company entered into a new Note and Security Agreement with Mr. Sheerr.
 The agreement provides for secured financing of up to \$2,000,000.
-The Company is obligated to pay monthly, interest equal to 0.833% of the outstanding average daily loan balance.
+The Company is obligated to pay monthly, interest equal to 10% per annum calculated on a 360 day year of the outstanding loan balance.
 Principal is payable in sixty equal monthly installments, beginning on July 15, 2012.
 The Company may prepay any or all sums due under this agreement at any time without penalty.
 On closing, the Company borrowed \$1,500,000 under the agreement and repaid in full the \$1,500,000 due under the previously described agreement that the Company entered into with Sheerr Memory on July 27, 2010.
+As of January 31, 2012 the Company has borrowed the full \$2,000,000 under this agreement.
+Interest payable to Mr. Sheerr on January 31, 2012 was \$16,660.